How to Beat All Akitsu Kimodameshi Shatterdark Bosses in Genshin Impact

 Fortunately, the Gibbering Grumbler is a relatively easy boss of Genshin Impact since there will be gaps in its defenses, allowing you to attack while the creature is in a vulnerable state:

 It should be noted that this Shatterdark boss will consistently change the layout of blocks on the board, so players must get rid of these blockages to strike the opponent down.
-Those who complete the challenge will earn 60 Primogems, 200 Courage Test Tickets, and 30,000 Mora.
-Furthermore, you can claim other rewards for achieving specific tasks, like reaching a 3,000-point score.
+Those who complete the challenge will earn 60 Primogems, 200 Courage Test Tickets, and 30,000 Mora (these will be the same rewards for the Deranged Decrepit Duelist and the Mesmeric Marine Maiden.)
+Furthermore, you can claim other items for achieving specific tasks, like reaching a 3,000-point score.

-Currently, the Derange Decreipit Duelist and the Mesmeric Marine Maiden Shatterdark bosses are not in the game as they’ll be releasing in the coming days instead.
-That said, you can stay tuned for more information about these challenges once the update launches.

 That does it for our guide on how to beat all Shatterdark bosses in Akitsu Kimodameshi.
 For more Genshin Impact Version 3.3 content, be sure to explore the relevant links below, including our guides about how to unlock Faruzan, where to get Henna Berry, and the top 10 best Character cards in Genius Invokation.